JT8D-17/arch-autotouchpad/README.md

 # Autotouchpad (for Arch-based distros)

-Discontent with the lack of working means to automatically disable/enable the touchpad of my laptop when a USB mouse is plugged in made mewrite this small tool.
+Discontent with the lack of working means to automatically disable/enable the touchpad of my laptop when a USB mouse is plugged in made me write this small tool.

-Autotouchpad consists of a shell script that will change the touchpad's status when a USB mouse is plugged into (or is removed from) the laptop at runtime (via udev rule) or disable the touchpad when a USB mouse is detected as plugged in upon boot (viasystemd unit).
+Autotouchpad consists of a shell script that will change the touchpad's status when a USB mouse is plugged into (or is removed from) the laptop at runtime (via udev rule) or disable the touchpad when a USB mouse is detected as plugged in upon boot (via systemd timer triggering a systemd unit 5 seconds after reaching graphical.target).

 The shell script will scan for a mouse and touchpad via `xinput list` (search strings: `ouchpad` and `USB.*mouse`) and toggle the touchpad via _xinput enable/disable_.
 It will also (attempt to) send a notification about a status change via `notify-send`.